-Despite the best efforts of healthcare professionals adverse events sometimes happen in healthcare settings.
-Adverse events can be devastating for patients and healthcare providers who are part of, or witness these events.
-When a patient experiences an unanticipated outcome or a medical error occurs, there is an expectation that the healthcare establishment will deal with the event in an open and honest manner and that the parties involved will accept responsibility, express empathy, and work to prevent the event from happening in the future.
+Despite the best efforts of healthcare professionals, adverse events sometimes happen in healthcare settings.
+Adverse events can be devastating for patients and healthcare providers who are part of or witness these events.
+When a patient experiences an unanticipated outcome or a medical error occurs, there is an expectation that the healthcare establishment will deal with the event openly and honestly and that the parties involved will accept responsibility, express empathy, and work to prevent the event from happening in the future.

 Disclosure as a Communication Tool

 Healthcare providers have a legal, regulatory, and ethical obligation to disclose unanticipated outcomes and medical errors to patients.
 The American Medical Association Opinion 8.12 states that "It is a fundamental ethical requirement that a physician should at all times deal honestly and openly with patients."
-The opinion goes on to state that when a patient suffers a significant medical complication that may have resulted from a physician's mistake, then the physician is ethically required to inform the patient of all the facts necessary to ensure understanding of what happened.
-In addition, the Joint Commission mandates that accredited organizations inform patients of unanticipated outcomes of care.
+The opinion states that when a patient suffers a significant medical complication that may have resulted from a physician's mistake, then the physician is ethically required to inform the patient of all the facts necessary to ensure understanding of what happened.
+Also, the Joint Commission mandates that accredited organizations inform patients of unanticipated outcomes of care.

-Lack of training on how to address the patient disclosure, lack of professional and administrative support, and fear of a malpractice suit all contribute to the reluctance in communicating with the patient.
+Lack of training on addressing the patient disclosure, lack of professional and administrative support, and fear of a malpractice suit all contribute to the reluctance in communicating with the patient.
 Disclosure after an unanticipated outcome will not prevent all malpractice claims.
-However, timely communication with the patient and family, expression of empathy and factual disclosure of what occurred can minimize a patient's anger, their desire for retribution, and maintain the patient-physician relationship.
+However, timely communication with the patient and family, expression of empathy, and factual disclosure of what occurred can minimize a patient's anger, desire for retribution and maintain the patient-physician relationship.

 Concerns about Discoverability